About The Technology

 A means of fueling marine vessels by the very substance they are floating on.

-Because hydrogen is the main building block of most energy and chemicals a technology that produced hydrogen efficiently is considered to be bigger than the discovery of oil.
+Because hydrogen is the main building block of most chemicals including oil, a technology that produced hydrogen efficiently is considered to be bigger than the discovery of oil.